garlandxie/mw_seedbanks/README.md

 # mw_seedbanks
 Perennial seedbank surveys along a 16km stretch of urban hydrocorridors

+The following documentation of this README file follows the TIER 4.0 Protocol (https://www.projecttier.org/tier-protocol/protocol-4-0/root/)

 ### Using the code in this repository:
 Code to reproducible the analysis and figures is written in the R programming language.